Author: Hobart M. King, Ph.D., GIA Graduate Gemologist

 Lab-Created Yellow Diamonds

 Many of the first attempts to produce diamonds in a laboratory resulted in diamonds with a yellow color.
 Consider that one nitrogen atom per several thousand carbon atoms can impart an obvious yellow color in a diamond.
 Then consider that nitrogen is the most abundant gas in the air of the laboratory.
-It was very difficult to keep the nitrogen out of the diamond growing process.
+It was very difficult to keep the nitrogen out of the diamond growing process in the early days of lab-created diamonds.

-Today, producers of lab-grown diamonds have better controls over the diamond growing process and are able to produce colorless and near-colorless diamonds routinely.
+Today, producers of lab-grown diamonds have better controls over the diamond growing process and are able to exclude nitrogen or introduce it in just the right amount to produce a predictable yellow color.
+Yellow lab-grown diamonds are available and are priced at a significant discount to mined yellow diamonds.

 |Interesting Facts About Diamonds|